enolive/enolive/README.md

 # Christoph Welcz

-Software Crafter, currently employed by DATEV e.G.
+Software Crafter, currently employed at DATEV e.G.

 ## What I strongly believe in